oqyude/winos/README.md

 # What it all does

-This uses package managers, to install a set of packages in that order:

-1. Install Chocolatey
+1. Install Chocolatey (and maybe Winget, Scoop)
-2. Install Chocolatey and Winget packages
+2. Install Chocolatey and Winget packages (exported lists)
-3. Install packages lists
-4. Install Symlinks *and other...*
+3. Install program Symlinks *and other...*

 In the settings, you can change the path variables.